Choose another writer in this calendar:

 by birthday from the calendar.

 Swedish poet, who was one of the pioneers liberating Swedish verse from traditional patterns.
-At his death, Fröding was celebrated as a national poet against his own will - his contemporary poet Verner von Heidenstam adopted the role more eagerly.
+At his death, Gustaf Fröding was celebrated as a national poet against his own will - his contemporary poet Verner von Heidenstam adopted the role more eagerly.
 Fröding undermined his public image by openly revealing his problems with alcohol and bohemian life style.
 Love, true or bought with money, was one of Fröding's themes, as in the poem 'En kärleksvisa' from Gralstänk (1898, New and Old Splashes from the Grail):

 Jag köpte min kärlek för pengar,